#NationalHCAW

 A huge thank you to everyone who has take part in the national week this year, looking forward to working with you over the year ahead to make sure there is NO PLACE FOR HATE IN THE UK #SafePlaceForAll

-17-24-30 was initially founded as a Facebook group in March 2009 by Mark Healey and Ryan Parkins to mark the 10th anniversary of the London Nail Bomb attacks on Brixton, Brick Lane and Soho.
+17-24-30 was originally founded as a Facebook group in March 2009 by Mark Healey and Ryan Parkins to mark the 10th anniversary of the London Nail Bomb attacks on Brixton, Brick Lane, and Soho.

-Since 2010 we have organised the three annual April Acts of Remembrance.
-Two smaller outreach events in Brixton and Brick Lane on the 17th and 24th April, and a larger gathering in Soho on the 30th April.
+Since 2010 we have organised the April Acts of Remembrance.
+Two smaller outreach events in Brixton and Brick Lane on the 17th and 24th April, and the larger gathering in Soho on the 30th of April.

 In January 2019 we formally changed our name to 17-24-30 National Hate Crime Awareness Week also referred to as 17-24-30 or 17-24-30 NationalHCAW.